cherryservers/cherryctl/docs/cherryctl_server_create.md

 ### SEE ALSO

 * [cherryctl server](cherryctl_server.md)	 - Server operations.
-For more information on server types check Product Docs: https://docs.cherryservers.com/knowledge/product-docs#compute
+For more information on server types, check the Product Docs: https://docs.cherryservers.com/knowledge/product-docs#compute